ericsson-iap/python-sample-app/README.md

 This is a simple Hello World Python App with the following three endpoints:

-- **/sample-app/python/hello** is a sample endpoint.
+- **/sample-app/python/hello** is a sample secured (uses https) endpoint.

-- **/sample-app/python/health** is an endpoint for an external agent to monitor the App liveliness.
+- **/sample-app/python/health** is an unsecured (uses http) endpoint for an external agent to monitor the App liveliness.

-- **/sample-app/python/metrics** is an endpoint that presents the number of successful and failed invocations of the '/sample-app/python/hello' endpoint.
+- **/sample-app/python/metrics** is an unsecured endpoint (uses http) that presents the number of successful and failed invocations of the '/sample-app/python/hello' endpoint.

 **Note:**  X.509 certificates are used for authentication, and mTLS uses them to secure communication between the App and the platform.